deja-vu-platform/deja-vu/README.md

 to run your app, run `yarn` to install dependencies.

 Any app under `samples/` is automatically part of the monorepo.
-Note that there can't be more than one app with the same name.
+Note that there can't be more than one app with the same package name.
 Thus, if you are starting your new app by copy+pasting another app you should change the package name in the new app's package.json file.

 ### Creating New Concepts

 If you are creating a new concept, it is important that you put it under `packages/catalog`.
-Any concept under `packages/catalog` is automatically part of the monorepo and can be locally by apps under `samples/`.
+Any concept under `packages/catalog` is automatically part of the monorepo and can be used locally by apps under `samples/`.
 If you'd like your new concept to appear in the designer, see the designer's [readme file](https://github.com/spderosso/deja-vu/tree/master/designer#how-to-add-a-concept) for instructions.
+Note that a concept must have a unique name.

 ### Website